 Jim taught science and chaired the Science Department at the Lakeland Schools.
 It was at Lakeland where he established and operated a nationally famous secondary school weather program.
 Jim was on the faculty of Columbia University and taught a weather program for the National Aeronautics and Space Administration (NASA).
 In addition, he was an instructor of meteorology at Western Connecticut State College and Pace University.
 From 1970 to 1996, Jim was co-owner and Vice President of Fleetweather, Inc. Jim has received multiple awards for distinguished community service.
 In 2011 he was “The Special Award” winner of the American Meteorological Society for leadership in teaching meteorology.
 He authored a number of publications in meteorology and pedagogy.
 Jim is an on-air radio personality who is currently broadcasting on WHUD and WKIT (Bangor, Maine).
 Jim frequently guest lectures on long and short range forecasting, speaks to students of all ages at local schools and continues his research on long range weather.

 Jenet, a Peekskill High School graduate is a former H.O.P.E. for Youth scholarship recipient.
-Mrs. Ferris is currently the marketing director for Greater Hudson Bank, a true community-minded bank.
-Most recently, she worked in Hudson Valley Hospital Center’s marketing department.
+Mrs. Ferris is currently the chief marketing officer at Club Fit.
+Most recently she was the senior marketing director for Greater Hudson Bank.
+Previously, she worked in Hudson Valley Hospital Center’s marketing department.
 Prior to that, she worked in the events and catering department for the St. Regis New York.
 She also supported the travel public relations team for the Jamaica Tourist Board account while working for Ruder Finn public relations agency.
 Mrs. Ferris earned a bachelor’s degree in public relations from the S.I.
 Newhouse School of Public Communications at Syracuse University.
-She resides in Peekskill with her husband, Nicholas.
+She married her childhood sweetheart, Nick and has two young sons.

 Roger was former president and treasurer of The Appraisers Association of America, the largest non-profit appraisal organization in America.
 He was also the former owner and President of the New York Centaurs – professional soccer team in the A-League.
 He was previously a member of the board of directors of at St. Christopher’s Inn – a drug and alcohol rehab facility in Garrison.